thejsway/thejsway/manuscript/intro04.md

 ## TL;DR

 * This book is divided into three main parts to be read in sequential order: the first teaching the language basics, the second about using JavaScript in web pages and the third dealing with more advanced topics.
-* Each chapter is associated with a series of exercises.
-Searching them seriously is very important.
+* A series of **exercises** associated to each chapter can be purchased separatly.
+Searching them might greatly improve your learning outcome.
-* The easiest way to try the code samples and search the exercises is to use a JavaScript playground like [CodePen](http://codepen.io).
+* The easiest way to try the code samples (and search the exercises) is to use a JavaScript playground like [CodePen](http://codepen.io).
 * If you don't have access to a reliable Internet connection, an alternative is to set up a development machine with a code editor and a appropriate folder structure.
 * In all cases, you'll need the most recent version of a modern web browser.